JoePassanante/WaveGame2019/README.md

 loop has been simplified and modified to tick, render, and listen to inputs in the swing Event Dispatch Thread using SwingUtilities.

 **State Stack:** The current GameLevel is stored on top of a Stack.
-Menus and game modes can be displayed by simply passing them to getState().push, as opposed to using some global enumeration, which avoids lots of bugs and null checks.
+Menus and game modes may be displayed by simply passing them to getState().push, as opposed to using some global enumeration, which avoids lots of bugs and null checks.
 For examples of how to use the state stack, see [GameMode](https://github.com/MayCXC/WaveGame2019/blob/master/src/game/menu/GameMode.java) or the [Waves](https://github.com/MayCXC/WaveGame2019/blob/master/src/game/waves/Waves.java) and [Walls](https://github.com/MayCXC/WaveGame2019/blob/master/src/game/walls/Walls.java) classes.